huimiu/delete-all-teamsapp/README.md

 # Teams App Bulk Deletion Tool

-This tool extracts `teamsAppId` values from a JSON file and makes API calls to delete each Teams app using a POST request with Bearer token authentication.
+This tool extracts `teamsAppId` values from a JSON file and makes API calls to delete each Teams app using a DELETE request with Bearer token authentication.

 ## Files Overview